 In 2010, Jonathan & Jennie joined the stroopie family with a heart to continue to see the business grow & expand in the U.S. Jonathan grew up working in his family’s business, Groff’s Candies.
 With his background working with sweets, diving into the “stroopie world” was a good fit.

 The Stroopwafel (or ‘stroopie’ as Dan and Ed, pictured at right, and thousands of Dutch teens, refer to it) is one of Europe’s oldest and most secret recipes.
-Now you can enjoy the authentic taste here in the USA or in India.
+Now you can enjoy the authentic taste here in the USA.